 After arriving on the West Coast, we were on the lookout for a hike that would offer the best views of Franz Josef Glacier.
 After speaking to the DOC at the visitor center we were told that the Alex Knob track was closed.
 Our next best option was the Roberts Point Track, which definitely didn’t feel like a second-rate hike.

-Besides the incredible view from the point, the hike is very enjoyable and scenic, crossing several epic suspension bridges and waterfalls along the way.
+Roberts Lookout offers the best views of Franz Josef Glacier out of all the nearby tracks.
+The hike is very enjoyable and scenic, crossing several epic suspension bridges and waterfalls along the way.

-How to Get to the Roberts Point Track Trailhead
+How to Get to the Roberts Point Trailhead

 You can access the Roberts Point Track from two locations.
-Each location starts with a seperate track that quickly joins up to the Roberts Point Track.
+Each location starts with a separate track that quickly joins up to the Roberts Point Track.

 Whichever of the two start points you choose, you won't have much trouble finding the route.
 There are signposts along all the tracks indicating the way.